Strategic communication of narratives

 where $\tilde{m}$ is the largest element in $\tilde{M}$ w.r.t.\ $\succ_{M,h}$.
-Under a MLEU preference, the receiver maximizes his expected utility with respect to a narrative from the minimal feasible set $\tilde M$ that is most likely to explain the observed data $h$.
-The strict ordering $\succ_{M,h}$ serves as a consistent tiebreaker.\footnote{Using a tiebreaker is important for two reasons.
-First, without consistent tiebreaking, the hedging property \eqref{def: ambiguity concave and hedging} of an ambiguity rule might fail.
+Under the MLEU ambiguity rule, the receiver maximizes his expected utility w.r.t.\ a narrative from the minimal feasible set $\tilde M$ that is most likely to explain the observed data $h$.
+The strict ordering $\succ_{M,h}$ serves as a tiebreaker.\footnote{Using a tiebreaker is important for two reasons.
+First, without tiebreaking, the hedging property \eqref{def: ambiguity concave and hedging} of an ambiguity rule might fail.
 Second, and in contrast to the literature, we cannot resolve ties by applying a ``sender-preferred'' action as the receiver faces ambiguity about the true model and thus about the sender's expected utility.
-Note also that a choice function $C_h \colon 2^M \to M$, $C_h(\tilde{M}) \in \argmin_{ m \in \tilde{M}} \Pr(h \mid m,h)$ with the property that if $M_1 \subseteq M_2$ and $C_h(M_2) \in M_1$, then $C_h(M_1) = C_h(M_2)$ would serve the same purpose as the strict ordering.} \item Max-min expected utility.
-The \emph{max-min expected utility (MEU)} of \cite{gilboa1989maxmin} is given by
+Note also that a choice function $C_h \colon 2^M \to M$, $C_h(\tilde{M}) \in \argmax_{ m \in \tilde{M}} \Pr(h \mid m,h)$ with the property that if $M_1 \subseteq M_2$ and $C_h(M_2) \in M_1$, then $C_h(M_1) = C_h(M_2)$ would serve the same purpose as the strict ordering.} \item \emph{Max-min expected utility (MEU)}.
+The {max-min expected utility} of \cite{gilboa1989maxmin} is given by

-Under MEU preferences, the receiver seeks to maximize his worst-case expected utility given $\tilde M$. \item Bayesian utility.
-The \emph{Bayesian utility} weighs the expected utilities of all feasible models by a prior probability distribution $\upsilon$ as
+Under the MEU ambiguity rule, the receiver seeks to maximize his worst-case expected utility given $\tilde M$. \item \emph{Bayesian expected utility}.
+The {Bayesian expected utility} weighs the expected utilities of all feasible models by a prior probability distribution $\upsilon$ on $M$,